tebriel/jira-cli/README.md

 ## Release History

+*  _0.2.3 Fixed an issue where invalid input caused an exception_
 *  _0.2.2 Added wordrap to -d so that the text is easier to grok_
 *  _0.2.1 Added -d flag to show details for list/find_
 *  _0.2.0 Refactored organization.
 Creates config file if not present_